Keluang Man: Synopsis

 Set in Tumpoi, a fictional city inspired by the real city of Tampoi, Johor (near Johor Bahru), Keluang Man made his first appearance in an alley where a man is trying to rob a girl.
 Since then, Keluang Man has been media's most wanted.
 Keluang Man's real name is Borhan and he is actually one of the mental patients in Tampoi Mental Hospital.
 The hospital security makes it hard for Keluang Man to act during daylight, so he decided only to fight for justice at night.

 However, the existence of Keluang Man as a justice fighter did not make Inspector Shahab, the local police chief sit very well in his position.
 He sees Keluang Man as an annoying hero who always disturbs the police's business until he ordered that Keluang Man be arrested but was unsuccessful.

 In the second episode of the first season, Tiong Man makes his first appearance as a counterpart, holding a similar role as Robin in the Batman series.
 Both superheroes work together to fight supervillains such as Badut (The Clown), Mata Batu Johan Hitam, Samsir, Majid Kilat, Meow The Cat Girl and many more with the hope that the town of Tumpoi will turn back into a peaceful place for everyone.

 Broadcast

-Keluang Man start aired on TV1 in August 1, 1998 and spanned seven seasons until 2005 with reruns until 2007.
+Keluang Man start aired on TV1 on August 1, 1998 and spanned seven seasons until 2005 with reruns until 2007.
 In 2008, Keluang Man was re-aired on TV9.